rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

 This class relies on dependency injection to gain access to the `IConfiguration` instance for the app, and the `IWorkInProgress` singleton instance.

+You can see how the .NET configuration subsystem is used to retrieve the URL of the queue.
+Remember that the value is coming from an environment variable with the name `RABBITMQ__URL` (yes, two underscores).
+The configuration subsystem translates that name into a dictionary key value of `rabbitmq:url`.

 It then implements the `RequestSandwich` method that sends the request message to the sandwichmaker service.
 Some key things to note in this method:

 1. The `correlationId` is a unique identifier for the "create a sandwich" saga, and is used throughout the system to coordinate all the work necessary to attempt creation of a sandwich and return the result to the gateway service